TongyanXu/pyqttable/README.md

-# pyqt-table
+# pyqttable

-A simple configurable QTableWidget based on PyQt5 and pandas
+A simple configurable table widget based on PyQt5 and pandas

 ## How to use
 ```